gastonlucca/Gaston-Portfolio/README.md

 1. Data research to create a quotation model based on SAP
 2. Data ingestion and analysis
 3. JOIN STATEMENT identification on SQL code
-4. Data architecture to be programming on ETL Power Center
+4. Data architecture to be programming on a ETL software (Power Center/ Informatica Cloud /SnapLogic)
-5. Designing the schema
+5. Designing the data schema nad architecture

 ![](https://github.com/gastonlucca/Gaston-Portfolio/blob/master/Quotation%20model%20on%20SAP%20ERP.PNG)